subtalegames/rustfmt/README.md

 ### `imports_layout = "HorizontalVertical"`

-Forces the style of items inside an imports block.
+Forces the style of items inside an import block.

 ```rs
 use foo::{xxxxxxxxxxxxxxxxxx, yyyyyyyyyyyyyyyyyy, zzzzzzzzzzzzzzzzzz};